cython/cython/docs/src/userguide/memoryviews.rst

     :linenos:

 Several things to note:
+ - ``::1`` requests a C contiguous view, and fails if the buffer is not C contiguous.
+   See :ref:`c_and_fortran_contiguous_memoryviews`.
  - ``&arr_memview[0]`` can be understood as 'the adress of the first element of the memoryview'.
+For contiguous arrays, this is equivalent to the start address of the flat memory buffer.
  - ``arr_memview.shape[0]`` could have been replaced by ``arr_memview.size``,
    ``arr.shape[0]`` or ``arr.size``.
 But ``arr_memview.shape[0]`` is more efficient
-   because it doesn't require a conversion from a Python ``int`` to an unsigned C integer.
+   because it doesn't require any Python interaction.
  - ``multiply_by_10`` will perform computation in-place if the array passed is contiguous, and will return a new numpy array if ``arr`` is not contiguous.
  - If you are using Python arrays instead of numpy arrays, you don't need to check if the data is stored contiguously as this is always the case.
 See :ref:`array-array`.

-This way, you can have access the function more or less as a regular Python function while its data and associated memory gracefully managed by NumPy.
+This way, you can call the C function similar to a normal Python function, and leave all the memory management and cleanup to NumPy arrays and Python's object handling.
 For the details of how to compile and call functions in C files, see :ref:`using_c_libraries`.